Justice in the U.S. and Palestine

 Noura Erakat and Danielle Ponder

 597 East Avenue, Rochester

 It’s a matter of fairness and justice.
 How does the law help / hinder the pursuit of same?
 What are the legal avenues that might lead to justice and peace for both Palestinians and Israelis?
 How can domestic U.S. law help overcome the centuries of racism in North America?
 Two noted attorneys, each a compelling speaker, will be with us to explain this subject in accessible, layperson’s language.
 Of course they’ll address your questions.

 Noura Erakat is a Palestinian/American human rights attorney, activist, and an assistant professor at George Mason University, Fairfax VA.
 She is a Co-Founding Editor of Jadaliyya e‑zine and an Editorial Board member of the Journal of Palestine Studies.
 She has served as legal counsel for a Congressional Subcommittee in the House of Representatives and as the Legal Advocacy Officer for the BADIL Resource Center for Refugee and Residency Rights.
 Noura’s scholarly interests include humanitarian law, human rights law, refugee law, and national security law.
-Her book about international law is due out in March 2019.
+Her book, Justice for Some: Law and the Question of Palestine, is due out in April 2019.
+From the blurb:

 Witness Palestine Film Festival screened her film Gaza in Context in 2017.